MaryAngelique/technical-documentation-page/README.md

 - Additionally, the navbar should contain link (a) elements with the class of nav-link.
 There should be one for every element with the class main-section.✅

-- The header element in the navbar must come before any link (a) elements in the navbar.
+- The header element in the navbar must come before any link (a) elements in the navbar.✅

-- Each element with the class of nav-link should contain text that corresponds to the header text within each section (e.g. if you have a "Hello world" section/header, your navbar should have an element which contains the text "Hello world").
+- Each element with the class of nav-link should contain text that corresponds to the header text within each section (e.g. if you have a "Hello world" section/header, your navbar should have an element which contains the text "Hello world").✅

 - When I click on a navbar element, the page should navigate to the corresponding section of the main-doc element (e.g. If I click on a nav-link element that contains the text "Hello world", the page navigates to a section element that has that id and contains the corresponding header.